fuadalazad/wp-project-manager/readme.txt

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from the Plugins page.
+Extract the zip file, then drop the contents into the wp-content/plugins/ directory of your WordPress installation, and activate the Plugin from the Plugins page.

 == Frequently Asked Questions ==

-= Q. Why doesn't WP Project Manager show up in the frontend? =
+= Q. Why doesn't weDevs Project Manager show up in the frontend? =
-A. By default, WP Project Manager is basically backend-focused.
-However, the plugin comes with a page named **Project** which you’ll find in the **page section**.
+A. By default, weDevs Project Manager is basically backend-focused.
+However, it comes with a page named **Project** which you’ll find in the **page section**.
 Once you publish the page, a project dashboard will be displayed on the frontend.

 = Q. Who can create projects? =
 A. Admins and users, anyone who has the permission to create projects, can do this with the plugin.

-= Q. Which Project Management Tool is best for your need? =
+= Q. Which Project Management Tool is great for your needs? =
-A.  WP Project Manager excels in Kanban boards, Gantt charts, task managers, time trackers, milestone trackers, invoice generators, and more.
+A.  weDevs Project Manager excels in Kanban boards, Gantt charts, task managers, time trackers, milestone trackers, invoice generators, and more.
 These are ideal not only for individuals or freelancers, but also for enterprises and agencies.

-= Q. Does WP Project Manager plugin solve all project management challenges? =
+= Q. Does weDevs Project Manager solve all project management challenges? =
-A.  It's impossible for any single plugin alone to tackle all project management challenges.
-However, WP Project Manager is good at handling task overload and disorganization, visualizing project progress, team communication, file and resource management, project reporting, and collaboration.
+A.  It's impossible for any single tool alone to tackle all project management challenges.
+However, weDevs Project Manager is good at handling task overload and disorganization, visualizing project progress, team communication, file and resource management, project reporting, and collaboration.

-= Q. How to manage tasks with WP Project Manager =
+= Q. How to manage tasks with weDevs Project Manager =
 A. Start by navigating to **WP Admin > Project Manager > Projects**.
 Then, select or create a project, and head to the Task Lists tab.
-For a quick guide, please explore this documentation on [how to create a project with WP Project Manager](https://wedevs.com/docs/wp-project-manager/getting-started/creating-a-project/).
+For a quick guide, please explore this documentation on [how to create a project with weDevs Project Manager](https://wedevs.com/docs/wp-project-manager/getting-started/creating-a-project/).

 = Q. Who can create a task list, to-do, messages, or milestones? =
 A. By default, the website admin and project manager have the authority to do so.
 But any user or co-worker can also do this if he/she get permission from the admin.

-= Q. Is there a way to get the overview of WP Project Managers Gantt Chart feature =
+= Q. Is there a way to get the overview of the weDevs Project Manager's Gantt Chart feature =
-A. Of course, please check out this overview video of Gantt Chart feature – [youtube https://www.youtube.com/watch?v=KUGywSKQsF0&ab_channel=weDevs]
+A. Of course, please check out this overview video of the Gantt Chart feature – [youtube https://www.youtube.com/watch?v=KUGywSKQsF0&ab_channel=weDevs]

 = Q. How to track the progress of a task? =
 A. You can easily track the progress of the task of your team member from the task overview report.
 Here is the overview of that –
 [youtube https://www.youtube.com/watch?v=ec-4TXP7o7w&ab_channel=weDevs]

-= Q. Can any use WP Project Manager as Trello or Trello like Kanban Board =
+= Q. Can anyone use the weDevs Project Manager as a Trello or Trello-like Kanban Board? =
-A. WP Project manager has Kanban board module.
-You can easily manage your tasks with Kanban board view just like Trello.
+A. WeDevs Project Manager has a Kanban board module.
+You can easily manage your tasks with the Kanban board view, just like Trello.
 Here is the video overview –
 [youtube https://www.youtube.com/watch?v=5bhmpalVs7E&ab_channel=weDevs]

 = Q. Can every member see every project? =
 A. Only admins (editor/administrator) can see all of them.
 Other user roles can only see their assigned projects.

-= Q. Can the WP Project Manager plugin be extended? =
+= Q. Can the weDevs Project Manager be extended? =
 A. Sure, lots of actions and filters are added by default, and will add more of them.

-= Q. Found a bug on WP Project Manager =
+= Q. Found a bug on weDevs Project Manager =
 A. Found any bugs?
 Please create an [issue](https://github.com/tareq1988/wp-project-manager/issues) on Git Hub.

 == Screenshots ==

 1. Manage unlimited projects
-2. Gantt Chart of WP Project Manager
+2. Gantt Chart of weDevs Project Manager
-3. Kanban Board of WP Project Manager
+3. Kanban Board of weDevs Project Manager
 4. Extend project management power with advanced modules
 5. Keep every milestone on track
-6. Have project overview at a glance
+6. Have a project overview at a glance
 7. Break tasks into smaller steps
 8. Simplify team discussion
 9. Upload, share, and access files